hodelly/own-up-rate-quotes/README.md

 This test makes sure the site loads properly without crashing.

 ### Rate Quote Input Tests
-These tests are to confirm the Input component renders and checks the input parameters correctly before sending them to the API.
+These tests are to confirm the Rate Quote Input component renders and checks the input parameters by testing the verifyInput() method before sending the input to the API.
 I created the following tests:
 * initial snapshot of input section
 * verifyInput() method with an empty state - returns false
 * verifyInput() method with an empty creditScore field - returns false